Shoulder Treatment

 • Too painful to raise the arm above the shoulder level.

-Fortunately, shoulder pain is treatable and in most cases, with non-surgical options.
-The St. Elizabeth Healthcare Orthopaedic team has the expertise and experience to diagnose the cause for your shoulder pain.
-We offer a wide range of treatments, including advanced minimally invasive surgery for shoulder joints that allows for faster healing with less pain.
+The St. Elizabeth Healthcare Orthopaedic team has the expertise and experience to diagnose the cause for your shoulder or elbow pain.
+We offer a wide range of treatments that allows for faster healing with less pain.

-You’ll get relief from shoulder pain for most shoulder conditions by taking time off and allowing the joint to heal.
+• RICE (Rest, Ice, Compression, Elevation) – You’ll get relief from pain for most conditions by taking time off and allowing the joint to heal.
 Ice packs wrapped in a towel and applied to the area for 20 minutes 4-8 times a day will help reduce inflammation caused by tendonitis, bursitis or rotator cuff issues.
 Compression with a wrap around the joint will help stabilize the joint and reduce swelling.
 Use a pillow to elevate the joint when you’re sleeping.

 Surgical Options